jasielmacedo/gpt-for-whatsapp/README.md

 ## Postgres and Pinecone

-This project uses postgres to store the user's message to retrieve the last 10 message to include in the context of the chat.
+This project uses postgreSQL to store the user's message and AI replies to retrieve the last 10 message to include in the context of the chat.
 Also use these messages to retrieve relevant history from Pinecone.

+Since pinecone we can't retrieve messages based on datetime, postgreSQL seem a good option for that

 This will give support for long history